 Application usage and traffic monitors the number of users accessing your system and informs many other metrics, including system uptime.

 Once you’ve deployed your software, you’ll want to know how many users are accessing your system and the number of transactions occurring to ensure everything is operating normally.

 For example, if your application gets too much traffic and usage, it could fail under the pressure.
 Similarly, these metrics can be useful for indirect feedback on deployments – new and existing.
 If there’s a dip in usage and/or traffic, this could be feedback that a change you’ve made hasn’t been well received by the end-user.

-Having these application usages and traffic metrics and will allow you to see if something is wrong and when, for example, there’s a strange spike in traffic or other abnormal usage or traffic metrics.
+Having DevOps KPIs such as these application usages and traffic metrics allows you to see if something is wrong and when, for example, there’s a strange spike in traffic or other abnormal usage or traffic metrics.
 Similarly, you can monitor usage and traffic against microservices that are specifically supporting critical applications.
 As a result, your DevOps team can use these metrics to ensure systems operate as they should and to take the appropriate action, for example, revert to a previous version to keep end-users happy.

-Monitoring DevOps metrics for cloud resources and distributed systems
+How to monitor DevOps metrics and KPIs for cloud resources and distributed systems

 A successful DevOps practice requires teams to monitor a consistent and meaningful set of DevOps KPIs to ensure that processes, pipelines, and tooling meet the intended goal of delivering better software faster.